 The children have settled in so well and are already beginning to develop more independent learning skills.

 We expect the children to be reading at least three times per week at home and for it to be recorded in their reading diary.
-We already have lots of names in the raffle prize box which will be drawn monthly.
+Please make sure the books and diaries come into school on a Thursday for us check and sign.
+When your child has read three times, they will receive a star on a chart in the classroom.
+As soon as they have five stars, they will get a prize.
 Please keep up the good work and keep loving those books!

-In Maths we have working really hard to understand addition and subtraction using number lines, tens frame and the part whole model.
+In Maths we have working really hard to learn about number and place value.

 In Science we have been investigating life and living processes, linked to animals and humans.

 In D&T we were asked to design and make an new and exciting animal biscuit.
 We had lots of fun taste testing biscuits to inform our ideas.
 Perhaps we will become biscuit makers when we are older?

 As a key stage we are collecting lots of pet food to create a huge mountain to donate to the local charity.